Bon Bini Dushi’s and welcome to my mini guide to Curaçao!

-My parents recently traveled to Curaçao in the Caribbean in June 2018.
-Every day they kept sending me the most amazing pictures and that they were having the best time.
-I was SO not jealous and definitely did not wish I was there every single day – sigh.
+Curaçao is a lesser-known island in the Caribbean and is home to gorgeous beaches, turquoise waters filled with sea life, rich history, and never-ending sunshine!
+My parents traveled to Curaçao a while back and every day they kept sending me the most amazing pictures and that they were having the best time.
+I was so not jealous and definitely did not wish I was there every single day.

-So, in today’s blog post, I will show you some of the best things to see and do while on this amazing island, in this mini island guide.
+So, in today’s blog post, I will show you some of the best things to see and do while on this incredible island.

 WHERE IS CURAÇAO?